Abby Murphy

 Happy New Year!
-I hope you had a wonderful holiday season and that you're settling into 2014.
-I spent Christmas with my family in Ohio, listening to my dad's beloved Ray Conniff Singers and cooking up a storm.
-We spent many an evening by the fire and even processed maple syrup in one long day… Continue reading Colonial Craft: Pomanders
+I hope you had a wonderful holiday season and that you’re settling into 2014.
+I spent Christmas with my family in Ohio, listening to my dad’s beloved Ray Conniff Singers and cooking up a storm.
+We spent… Continue reading

 Apple pie